Code-Institute-Submissions/Milestone-project3-4/README.md

    3. Heroku will now receive the code from GitHub, and start building the app
    4. Click view to launch the app

+### Bugs

+I had some trouble with the background image.
+When i added new accordions, there was a zoom effect.
+The best solution i could come up with was setting background-repeat: repeat-y and for bigger screens where  have a max-width on the body adding background-size: *length* and background-position: center.

 ## Credits

 ### Content